 Footloose also made news Sept.
 9 when actor Martin Vidnovic was replaced by his understudy, Stephen Lee Anderson, during the show's Washington D.C. dates.

-As for DC/Broadway, Jeremy Kushnier (the Toronto production of Rent) stars as Ren McCormack, the teen newcomer to a rural town where dancing is banned as sinful and dangerous.
+In happier news, a U.S. tour of Footloose is already in the planning stages.
+According to show spokesperson Susanne Tighe, the road company will begin rehearsals in New York Nov.
+9 -- a little over two weeks after the Broadway debut.
+The tour will then begin previews in Cleveland Dec.
+15. As for DC/Broadway, Jeremy Kushnier (the Toronto production of Rent) stars as Ren McCormack, the teen newcomer to a rural town where dancing is banned as sinful and dangerous.
 The story follows his acceptance into the local crowd, the winning of a girlfriend, and his battle with the local fundamentalist preacher, Reverend Shaw Moore (Stephen Lee Anderson).

-Co-starring are two-time Tony nominee Dee Hoty (The Will Rogers Follies, The Best Little Whorehouse Goes Public) as Vi Moore, the Reverend's wife; Jennifer Laura Thompson (national tour of Carousel) as Ariel Moore, the Reverend's rebellious daughter, with whom Ren falls in love; Catherine Cox (Baby) as Ethel McCormick; and Tom Plotkin (Forbidden Broadway Strikes Back) as Ren's friend, Willard Hewitt.
+Co-starring are two-time Tony nominee Dee Hoty ( The Will Rogers Follies, The Best Little Whorehouse Goes Public) as Vi Moore, the Reverend's wife; Jennifer Laura Thompson (national tour of Carousel) as Ariel Moore, the Reverend's rebellious daughter, with whom Ren falls in love; Catherine Cox ( Baby) as Ethel McCormick; and Tom Plotkin ( Forbidden Broadway Strikes Back) as Ren's friend, Willard Hewitt.

 Also in the cast are Robin Baxter, Catherine Campbell, Rosalind Brown, John Deyle, Staci Francis, Billy Hartung, John Hillner, Adam LeFevre, Donna Lee Marshall, Nick Sullivan, and Kathy Deitch.